top of page

 • Have a good look at the plastics for damage.
 Check that they are not loose and are securely fastened.
 These are usually the first to sustain damage in a collision and are a good indicator of poor repair attempts.

 • The bar ends, levers, mirrors, crash bar, and foot pegs are all great indicators that the bike has been down.
 While this isn't necessarily the end of the world, if the seller didn't disclose that, it could be a red flag to take note of.
 Run your fingers along the edges for roughness.
-In some cases, if the ride has been down, the seller may have touched up the damage with paint or nail polish as a quick fix.
+In some cases, if the motorcycle has been down, the seller may have touched up the damage with paint or nail polish as a quick fix.
 If the bike has been down, ask if they had it inspected afterwards to be sure there is no further damage.

 • Inspect the electronics to be sure your signals, headlamp, and dash are all functional.
 Also check out comfort features such as heated seats, grips, and audio to be sure they are all working as intended.